standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 >**Notes:**
 >
 >1.
 [Bracket notation](#bracket-notation-for-value-choices) must always be used when applying a constraint to a value choice, _even if the value has only one choice_.
 >1.
 CIMPL allows fixed concept values to be overridden in child classes.
 Although this seems to violate the notion that constraints should get progressively tighter in subclasses, it is necessary when narrowing the meaning of a class characterized by a concept code.
 For example, the class `Pneumonia`, with fixed code, `SCT#233604007`, may have a child, `Fungal Pneumonia`, with fixed code `SCT#233613009`, the latter overriding the former.
 CIMPL will assume, without checking, that the code describing the child class has more constrained semantics than the code it replaces.
 >1.
-Fixing numerical types and strings (including URLs) is not yet supported, although this feature is planned.
->1.
-If you only need to fix a code in one particular mapping (one version of FHIR, for example), do so using the [`fix`](#fix) keyword in the mapping file and not as a constraint.
+If you only need to fix a code in one particular mapping (one version of FHIR, for example), do so using the [`fix`](#fix) keyword in the Map file and not as a constraint in the Class file.

 ### Append Constraint

-The append `+=` operator appends a fixed concept to a property array whose value is `concept`.
+The append `+=` operator appends a fixed concept to a Property array with an Element Value of `concept`.
 You can use the `+=` operation repeatedly on the same array, limited only be the cardinality of the array.
 The append operator can only be applied to repeating properties.

 For example, use `+=` to insert a specific Category value into an array of categories.